Sexual Rights: Safety, Empowering Self-Advocates to Keep Themselves Safe

 View All Articles

-When knowledge and skills are withheld people are set up to be unsafe.
-People with disabilities are not asking for us to protect them, they are asking for knowledge and skills to keep themselves safe.
+People are set up to be unsafe when knowledge and skills are withheld.
+People with disabilities are not asking us to protect them; they are asking for knowledge and skills to keep themselves safe.
 They are saying they have the right to have what they need to protect themselves – education.

 “I have the right to learn how to keep myself safe from someone hurting me sexually and to use what I learned to help keep me safe.”